pra-navi/tp/docs/UserGuide.md

 ---------------|---------------
 `Invalid command format!...` | Ensure that the index is correctly specified as an integer.
 `At least one field to edit must be provided.` | Ensure that at least one of name, phone, email, address or tag is specified.
-`The person index provided is invalid` | Ensure that the index provided is in range.
+`The person index provided is invalid` | Ensure that the index provided is within the valid range.
 `Names should only contain alphanumeric characters and spaces, and it should not be blank` | Ensure that the name specified is not blank and contain only alphanumeric characters.
 Whitespaces at the start and end are trimmed.
 `Phone numbers should only contain numbers, and it should be at least 3 digits long` | Ensure that the phone number specified is not blank, contain only numbers and at least 3 digits long.
 Whitespaces at the start and end are trimmed.
 `Addresses can take any values, and it should not be blank` | Ensure that the address specified is not blank.
 Whitespaces at the start and end are trimmed.